Experienced Denver Personal Injury Attorneys Fighting for You

 Intentional Harm Claims

 Intentional harm claims involve deliberate actions, such as assault or battery, that directly cause injury to another person.
-In these cases, the responsible party intentionally inflicted harm, and the victim may seek compensation for the damages resulting from these actions.
+In these cases, the responsible party intentionally inflicts harm, and the injury victim may seek compensation for the damages resulting from these actions.

 Types of Personal Injury Cases We Handle

-We have decades of experience in representing clients across a diverse spectrum of personal injury cases, including:
+We have decades of experience in representing clients who were injured in an accident across a diverse spectrum of personal injury cases, including:

 We handle many more types of serious injuries, such as wrongful death lawsuits and truck accident litigation.
 To view more, take a look at our Practice Areas.
 Our team is ready to hear the specific circumstances surrounding your case and provide recommendations.